Meter maintenance

 If you’ve noticed a problem with your meter, we can test it to make sure it’s working properly.
 For example:

-• if the meter is not running
+- if the meter is not running

-• if your stop tap – the tap near your meter – is leaking water.
+- if your stop tap – the tap near your meter – is leaking water.

-There’s a fee for this test.
+If your water usage is higher (or lower) than usual we can complete a meter test, however there is a fee for this test.
 To request a meter test, contact us.

 Before requesting a meter test for high water usage there is a simple check you can perform to ensure you don’t have a leak.

-1. Make sure all water outlets and appliances such as dishwashers, washing machines, evaporative air conditioners and automatic sprinkler systems are turned off.
+- Make sure all water outlets and appliances such as dishwashers, washing machines, evaporative air conditioners and automatic sprinkler systems are turned off.

-2. Take a complete reading of your meter including black and red numbers (or take a photo)
+- Take a complete reading of your meter including black and red numbers (or take a photo)

-3. Do not use water for a period of time eg. overnight or while at work
+- Do not use water for a period of time eg. overnight or while at work

-4. Take another reading and compare.
+- Take another reading and compare.

-If you have not used any water and the numbers have increased then there may be a leak.
+If you have not used any water and the numbers have increased, then there may be a leak.

 Please note: Urban water meters will only record if water passes through it.